frederic-perez/AmE-dictionary/dictionary.md

 __catwalkers__ _Piles of hair extensions, scads of makeup, and rows of leggy catwalkers._
 __centrifuges__ _Iran is using centrifuges to enrich uranium into fuel for an atomic bomb._
 __chafe (or chaf?)__ _v_
-__chagrin__ :two: A feeling of vexation, marked by disappointment or humiliation. _Syn_ annoyance, irritation, vexation, exasperation _To my chagrin, he was nowhere to be seen._
+__chagrin__ :three: A feeling of vexation, marked by disappointment or humiliation. _Syn_ annoyance, irritation, vexation, exasperation _To my chagrin, he was nowhere to be seen._
 __chasm__ _n_ __1__ A deep, steep-sided opening in the earth's surface; an abyss or gorge. __2__ A sudden interruption of continuity; a gap. __3__ A pronounced difference of opinion, interests, or loyalty.
 __chastened__
 __cheesy__ _Informal_ Cheap and of low quality. _Cheesy motel rooms._